-8. Appointment to a Position:
+7. Appointment to a Position:

-- 8.1 Once a successful candidate has been identified, a formal offer is made by the Superintendent. - 8.2 Normally this job offer will be made orally and the individual given forty-eight (48) hours to respond.
-In cases where the successful applicant cannot be reached, a written offer will be made. - 8.3 The offering of the position may be delegated to the Principal in cases where the Superintendent is not available. - 8.4 The successful candidate will be provided with a contract of employment prepared and signed by the Superintendent. - 8.5 The contract will be made in triplicate with a copy for the teacher, the school and CIS office personnel file. - 8.6 Unsuccessful candidates will be notified as soon as the appointment has been made.
+- 7.1 Once a successful candidate has been identified, a formal offer is made by the Superintendent. - 7.2 The job offer will usually be made orally and the individual given forty-eight (48) hours to respond.
+In cases where the successful applicant cannot be reached, a written offer will be made. - 7.3 The offering of the position may be delegated to the Principal in cases where the Superintendent is not available. - 7.4 The successful candidate will be provided with a contract of employment prepared and signed by the Superintendent. - 7.5 The contract will be made in triplicate with a copy for the teacher, the school and CISPG office personnel file. - 7.6 Unsuccessful candidates will be notified as soon as the appointment has been made.

-Category: Policy: EDUCATION POLICY MANUAL PERSONNEL 406 Approved Date: Revised Date: September 12, 2000 June 11, 2001 Page: 1 of 2
+EDUCATION POLICY MANUALCategory:PERSONNELPolicy:406Approved Date:September 12, 2000Revised Date:June 11, 2001Page:1 of 2